soumya-ranjan-sahoo/academic-webprofile/content/home/experience.md

   date_end = "2017-11-30"
   description = """Worked as part of the DataOps Analytics team and Cloud Infrastructure R&D team.
   * Worked on association and temporal data mining problems to mine and associate frequent error patterns in log data leading to infrastructure based incidents.
   * Worked on NLP based text analytics for development of NIA, AI Platform of Infosys.
-Played a major role in developing Exploratory Data Analytics and Predictive Analytics web-applications using RShiny
+Played a major role in developing Exploratory Data Analytics and Predictive Analytics web-applications using RShiny.
-  * Worked on a R&D project by Infosys Labs and Infosys Security Group: Mining and classification of Malicious, spam and phishing texts using machine learning and deep learning approaches
+  * Worked on a R&D project by Infosys Labs and Infosys Security Group: Mining and classification of Malicious, spam and phishing texts using machine learning and deep learning approaches.
   * **Supervisor: [Mercy Peter](https://www.linkedin.com/in/mercypeter/)**
   """